Inequality based on race, sexual orientation, and other factors stop them!

-While you shouldn’t accept these challenges or put up with them these women provide proof that these situations did and still do exist.
+While you shouldn’t accept these challenges or put up with them, these women in marketing prove that they still exist.

-Before complaining on social media or taking these issues to your management, understand that these actions may hurt your career and/or your job tenure.
+Before complaining publicly on social media or taking these issues to your management, understand that doing so may hurt your career and/or your job tenure.

-Give yourself time to cool off before you decide what to do.
+Take the time to cool off and consider your options before deciding what to do.
 It’s difficult to think straight in the heat of the moment.

 Further, depending on the level of the challenge, you may decide to wait before taking action as several of these women did.

 Or, like Gini Dietrich, the problem may be too big to avoid!

-But, at a minimum, understand that you’re not alone as a woman in marketing when it comes to facing career challenges based on sex.
+At a minimum, understand that you’re not alone as a woman in marketing when it comes to career challenges based on sex.

 Whatever you choose, have faith in yourself and your ability to succeed in the long run!